Learnosity/wordpress-learnosity/README.md

 - state: initial
 - studentid: student_[WordPress user id].
 Eg: student_123.
 Note: student_0 is used when not authenticated.
 - type: (as configured in settings - default of submit_practice but can be defaulted to local_practice)
-- onsubmit_redirect_url: on submit, redirect to this url (sessionid generated will be added to the end as lrnsid url parameter)
+- onsubmit_redirect_url: on submit, redirect to this url (sessionid and studentid generated will be added at the end automatically as lrnsid and lrnusid url parameters)

 #### Basic Assessment Example
 Using the `lrn-assess` shortcode lets you include an Assessment style activity.